Falling for the Garden

 Lawns (sod or seeds), perennials for spring blooms, and most hardy shrubs and fruit trees can be planted now.
 Resist the urge to plant frost-tender tropicals.

 You may be able to squeeze out one more bloom from roses during this time.
 Cut off faded flowers, fertilize the soil with rose food and water deeply.
 Wait until after New Year’s for the hard-core pruning.

 Unless early rains surprise us, just about everything will still need irrigation.
 Check for moisture to make sure.
 Use a spade or shovel to see what the top 2 or 3 inches of soil are like.
 Don’t forget plants and pots under eaves that don’t get the benefit of rain.

 Give lawns a fall feeding, if you haven’t already.
 Also, look for signs of iron deficiency on citrus leaves; supply a dose of citrus food containing iron if you notice yellowing leaves.

 Divide and Conquer

-When certain plants stop blooming it could mean they need to be divided; examples are daisies, agapanthus and yarrow.
+When individual plants stop blooming, it could mean they need to be divided; examples are daisies, agapanthus, and yarrow.
 Now is the perfect time to do this.